-CITY-COWLEY COUNTY HEALTH DEPARTMENT 2016 ANNUAL REPORT TO THE COMMUNITY
+CITY-COWLEY COUNTY HEALTH DEPARTMENT 2017 ANNUAL REPORT TO THE COMMUNITY

-In 1946, a joint resolution was adopted by the Cowley County Board of Commissioners and the Board of Commissioners of the cities of Arkansas City and Winfield and was joined by additional health and nursing boards and formed the Joint City-Cowley County Health Department to be governed by a local Board of Health.
-Each of the local governing bodies appointed the members.
-Our Board of Health was one of the first eighteen within all of the state of Kansas and to this day retains the same structure that was designed by the founders.
+In 1946, a joint resolution was adopted by the Cowley County Board of Commissioners and the Boards of Commissioners in the cities of Arkansas City and Winfield, Kansas.
+The resolution included local health and nursing boards that unified and formed the Joint City-Cowley County Health Department.
+The newly formed health department was to be governed by a local Board of Health with each of the local governing bodies appointing its members.
+Our Board of Health was one of the first eighteen within all of the state of Kansas and to this day retains the same structure that was designed by the original founders.

-Today more than seventy years later the City-Cowley County Health Department remains committed to public health service and can be characterized as a multi-disciplinary organization that includes physicians, nurses, environmental officers, epidemiologists, biostatisticians, dietitians, health educators and communication professionals; that assess common health measures and work to improve community health and the quality of life by providing interventions and promoting healthy behaviors.
+More than seventy years have passed and the City-Cowley County Health Department remains committed to public health service.
+We are a multi-disciplinary organization that includes physicians, nurses, environmental officers, epidemiologists, biostatisticians, dietitians, health educators and communication professionals.
+We assess common health measures and work to improve community health and the quality of life by providing interventions and promoting healthy behaviors.

 This constitutes the Annual Report of Activities to the local appropriating units of government for the City-Cowley County Health Department as required in our founding Constitution and the Bylaws of the Board of Health.
-This report is evidence that we are continuing to fulfill our mission and within the community.
-While a report such as this strives to be comprehensive it cannot detail everything that occurred but it does present as record of our activities during 2016 as summarized below:
+This report is evidence that we are continuing to fulfill our mission within the community.
+While a report such as this strives to be comprehensive it cannot detail everything that occurred.
+Please enjoy this presentation as record of our activities and accomplishments during 2017 as summarized below:

-2016 FINANCIAL REPORT
+2017 FINANCIAL REPORT

-Health Department management and the Board of Health are committed to operating efficiently while providing excellent service to all county residents.
-We are pleased to report that the fiscal condition of the City-Cowley County Health Department is stable.
-During 2016 Jarrett & Norton CPA provided audit services to insure that all accounting practices connected to the department are consistent with generally accepted accounting principles for governmental entities and public law.
+Your Health Department is committed to operating efficiently while providing excellent service to all county residents.
+The fiscal condition of the City-Cowley County Health Department is very stable.
+During 2017 Jarrett & Norton CPA's provided audit services to insure that all organizational accounting practices are consistent with generally accepted accounting principles for governmental entities and public law.
+All requisite reports and filings that account for expenditure of funds entrusted to the health department were made on time and without material error.
+During 2017 the Health Department continued to exhibit professional fiscal management in keeping with the highest expectations of our citizens and the local, state and federal governments.